Bromgard/rcblack/Gisla_saga/Gisla_1.md

 [↩](#a43)

 <a name="footnote44" id="f44">44</a>:
- [_sverð_](http://web.ff.cuni.cz/cgi-bin/uaa_slovnik/gmc_search_v3?cmd=viewthis&id=cv:b0610:6), a spear is made from this sword later, (s. c.
-11, 3, see Sturlunga (Oxford) I, 247, 376,), where the same spear is mentioned as still existing in the 13th century.
+ [_sverð_](http://web.ff.cuni.cz/cgi-bin/uaa_slovnik/gmc_search_v3?cmd=viewthis&id=cv:b0610:6), a spear is made from this sword later in the saga.
+The same spear is mentioned as still existing in the 13th century in _Sturlunga saga_.
 [↩](#a44)

 <a name="footnote45" id="f45">45</a>:
  Grásiða, "gray blade," or, "The weapon with the gray blade;" the color of the iron.
+This is the name of the sword.
 [↩](#a45)

 <a name="footnote46" id="f46">46</a>: